nilocnus/project-ds/README.md

 ## Step 2 - Running Data Science Analysis

 Now, there should be a total of 3 `.csv` files within the repository, and they should be named `imdb_movies.csv`, `metacritic_movies.csv` and `rt_movies.csv` respectively.
 We'll need these files to pass through the `data_cleaner.py` script in order for the other data analysis python files to work properly.

+### Machine Learning Analysis

+> [!IMPORTANT]
+> Make sure all of the previous steps are completed properly!
+The following python script will rely on the `data_cleaner.py` script to process and return cleaned dataframes for use!

+In this question, we hope to answer the following: ***Do aggregated reviews from multiple sources provide a better predictor of a movie's overall success than individual platform scores?***

+You may run the Machine Learning Analysis script to discover the results.
+Run `python3 ml_analysis.py` if you're using the default python interpreter or `python ml_analysis.py` if you're using Anaconda.
+It will output prints of the accuracy scores of each model created for each platform, including an aggregated dataframe that averages all of the scores.
+The closer the value to `1`, the higher the accuracy as a predictor towards a movie's success.